Qrbaker/qrbaker.github.io/content/posts/freebsd-hyperv-tutorial/index.md

 ## Getting Started

 [Download](https://www.freebsd.org/where/) the install **ISO**.
-Yes, there is a pre-made virtual machine image, but beware its tempation!
-The .vhd file is setup with a hilariously small size, and resizing paritions in FreeBSD on Hyper-V is a bit of a pain.[^0]
+Yes, there is a pre-made virtual machine image, but beware its temptation!
+The .vhd file is setup with a hilariously small size, and resizing partitions in FreeBSD on Hyper-V is a bit of a pain.[^0]

 [^0]: Okay its not too terrible; the official Hyper-V docs explain how to do it in [the notes](https://docs.microsoft.com/en-us/windows-server/virtualization/hyper-v/supported-freebsd-virtual-machines-on-hyper-v#BKMK_notes).
 They _say_ its fixed in FreeBSD 11.0+ but I was having issues unless I did a `gpart recover` in FreeBSD 13.0, so ehhh... <br>Anyways, its not really any faster to use the pre-made image when you factor in expanding the `.vhd` in Hyper-V, then booting into single-user, resizing the partition, and getting the FS inflated.
 Additionally, the pre-made image uses UFS instead of the newer and generally better ZFS.